tiprankstipranks

 Supply Chain - Risk 4

-We are the exclusive or primary supplier of doughnut mixes and key ingredients to shops worldwide and any problems supplying these ingredients could negatively affect our and our franchisees' ability to make doughnuts.
+We are the exclusive or primary supplier of doughnut mixes and other key ingredients to shops worldwide and any problems supplying these ingredients could negatively affect our and our franchisees' ability to make doughnuts.

 Costs1 | 2.7%